Princess Maria Clotilde of Savoy: Princess Napoléon

-With her husband, she traveled to the United States in 1861 and to Egypt and the Holy Land in 1863.
-While in the United States, she traveled on the newly completed main line of the Illinois Central Railroad, where the village of Savoy, Illinois was named in her honor.
+With her husband, she travelled to the United States in 1861 and to Egypt and the Holy Land in 1863.
+While in the United States, she travelled on the newly completed main line of the Illinois Central Railroad, where the village of Savoy, Illinois, was named in her honour.

 Fall of French Empire

-After the fall of the Second French Empire in 1870, Maria Clotilde had initially refused to leave Paris when the revolution broke out, because of her sense of what was suitable for a Princess from the House of Savoy, which was to stay on her post.
+After the fall of the Second French Empire in 1870, Maria Clotilde had initially refused to leave Paris when the revolution broke out, because of her sense of what was suitable for a princess from the House of Savoy, which was to stay on her post.
 They were forced to flee, however, and their family enjoyed a beautiful estate in the town of Prangins near Lake Geneva that they resided in.

 Turin

 After Maria Clotilde's father Victor Emmanuel died in 1878, she returned to Turin, Italy without her husband.
 During this period, their daughter (Maria Letizia) mostly resided with her mother in the Castle of Moncalieri, but her two sons stayed mainly with their father.
 It was in Italy that their mother withdrew herself from society to dedicate herself to religion and various charities.

 After the revolution, she lived the rest of her life in Moncalieri (located outside of Turin), where she spent her days devoting herself to religion.
-She lived in retirement from the world for the following twenty years, until her death.
-Maria Clotilde died in Moncalieri at the age of 68.
-She was buried there, and the funeral was given regal honors.
+She lived in retirement from the world for the following 20 years until her death at the age of 68 in Moncalieri.
+She was buried there, and the funeral was given regal honours.
 It was attended by Victor Emmanuel III of Italy, Queen Elena, and others.

-Cause of beatification and canonization
+Beatification process

-On 1936 the cause of beatification Maria Clotilde was introduced by the Archbishop of Turin, On 10 July 1942 Pope Pius XII declared the princess a Servant of God and the cause of her beatification still continue.
+In 1936 the cause of beatification Maria Clotilde was introduced by Maurilio Fossati, Archbishop of Turin.
+Her spiritual writings were approved by theologians on 28 February 1940.
+On 10 July 1942 Pope Pius XII declared the princess a Servant of God.